NLF and PAVN strategy, organization and structure: PAVN

 Initial recruitment and training.
 Based on a wide variety of accounts, the performance of some PAVN units was excellent, and at times they garnered a grudging respect among those they fought for their discipline, morale and skill.
 Recruitment was primarily based on the military draft of North Vietnam, and most PAVN soldiers served for the duration of the conflict.
 There were no "rotations" back to the homeland.
 The typical recruit was a rural youth in his early 20s, with three years of prior compulsory training and indoctrination in various militia and construction units.
 Draftees were mustered at indoctrination centers like Xuan Mia, southwest of Hanoi some months before their actual movement south.

 A typical training cycle took 90 to 120 days for the recruit, with instruction on conventional military skills and procedure.
 Special emphasis was placed on physical conditioning.
 Heavy political indoctrination was part of the package throughout the cycle, most acutely during a special two-week "study" phase.
 Organization into three-man cells and kiem thao "criticism and self-criticism" sessions were part of the tight training regimen.

 Men selected for infiltration to the South received more intense training – with more political indoctrination, weapons handling, and special emphasis on physical conditioning, particularly marching with heavy packs.
 Specialized training (heavy weapons, signals, medical, explosives) was given to selected individuals in courses that might last up to a year.
 Pay and rations for designated infiltrators was more than that given to other troops.

 Assessment of the NVA/PAVN fighter.
 Compared to their NLF counterparts most PAVN had a higher standard of literacy.
 While his preparation was not especially impressive by Western standards, the typical PAVN soldier proved more than adequate for the task at hand.
 PAVN training was surprisingly conventional, with little special emphasis on jungle warfare.
 Most of the troops' learning occurred on the job.
 Service and indoctrination under the communist system prior to army recruitment made the typical PAVN fighter a bit older and more seasoned than his American or ARVN opponent.
 Throughout the conflict, PAVN defections and surrenders were extremely low, especially compared to that of the VC, a testimony to their motivation and organization.

 VC

 As in any guerrilla warfare, control of the populace is the key to the guerrilla's prosperity and survival.
-To this end, Communist forces deployed an elaborate and sophisticated political and propaganda effort.
+To this end, Communist forces made use of political influence and propaganda campaigns.